gemfire/gemfire-examples/quickstart/inline-caching/README.md

 AutoConnectionSource discovered new locators [...:10334]
 ```

-This means that our application is connected and ready to handle requests.
+This means that our Spring Boot web application is connected and ready to handle requests.

 ## Performing Requests

 **The following web requests can be made to test the Cache Loader**

-Add a value to postgres database
+Add a value to postgres database.
+This will bypass GemFire but will change a value in postgres.

     psql postgres -U myuser;
     update pgbench_tellers set filler = 'hello' where tid = 1;

-Retrieve value from webservice
+Retrieve value from webservice.
+This will invoke GemFire's CacheLoader.
+GemFire shouldn't know of this
+data with the cooresponding key `1` and therefore will reach out to postgres.

     curl localhost:8080/1          # should see the value hello

-Change value on the postgres database
+Change value on the postgres database.
+Again, this will bypass GemFire but will update the value in the backing database.
+This will setup a demonstration that GemFire is indeed caching values.

     psql postgres -U myuser;
     update pgbench_tellers set filler = 'goodbye' where tid = 1;

-Retrieve value from webservice
+Retrieve value from webservice.
+This will still show the originally set value because the web service / GemFire was not involved.

     curl localhost:8080/1          # should still see the value hello because it is cached

-Clear the cache in gemfire
+Clear the cache in GemFire

     remove --key=1 --region=item

-Retrieve value from webservice
+Retrieve the value from the webservice after clearing the GemFire cache so that the CacheLoader will be invoked again.

     curl localhost:8080/1          # should see the new value goodbye

 **The following web requests can be made to test the Async Event Listener**

+Write value to webservice.
+This will write a value to GemFire first, and then the AsyncEventListener will pick up the write event and
-Write value to webservice
+persist the value to postgres.

     curl localhost:8080/1/potato -X PUT

-See value in postgres
+See value in postgres.
+We can see here that the value has been written.

     psql postgres -U myuser;
     select filler from pgbench_tellers where tid=1;  -- should see potato

-Retrieve value from webservice
+Retrieve value from webservice.
+Just to be certain, we can see the new value has been updated for reads as well.
+The AsyncEventListener and CacheLoader work together.

     curl localhost:8080/1          # should see the value potato

-For a more streamlined approach to this example, as well as a more information to how a use this webservice, see the [TESTING.md](TESTING.md) file in this folder.
+For a more streamlined approach to this example see the [TESTING.md](TESTING.md) file in this folder.